Make fall mornings better with a homemade pumpkin spice latte! Be your own barista and make an easy pumpkin spice syrup to add to your coffee drinks.

 - Pour the milk over the espresso.

-- Top with whipped cream, if desired, and a sprinkle of cinnamon.
+- Top with whipped cream, if desired, and a sprinkle of pumpkin pie spice.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.